Translational Proteomics for Obesity Clinical Trials

 Generating mechanistic and biomarker insights from large-scale proteomics in phase 2/3 obesity programs.

-Related: UK Biobank Pharma Proteomics Project — the foundational proteomics resource that guide some of the analytical work described above.
+Related: UK Biobank Pharma Proteomics Project — the foundational proteomics resource that guides some of the analytical work described above.